inkfarer/ipl-overlay-controls/README.md

   }
   ```

-   The `"lastfm"`, `"smashgg"`, `"radia"` sections may be omitted, though functionality will be missing if that is done.
+  The "lastfm", "smashgg", "radia" sections may be omitted, though functionality will be missing if that is done.

 8. In the NodeCG root, start NodeCG: `nodecg start`